cannam/repoint/README.md

 state of the installed libraries.
 (As `vext update` does, but without changing any of the library code.)

+### Creating an archive file

+To pack up a project and all its configured libraries into an archive file, run `vext archive` with the target filename as argument, e.g. `vext archive /home/user/myproject-v1.0.tar.gz`.
+Vext expects the filename to have one of a small set of recognised suffixes (.tar, .tar.gz, .tar.bz2, .tar.xz) and requires that GNU tar be available in the current PATH.
+You can explicitly exclude some files from the archive by adding one or more options of the form "--exclude <path>" after the target filename.

 Further configuration
 ---------------------